aathifpm/CODSOFT/README.md

 #CODSOFT Internship Repository

-HI I AM AATHIF JAMEEL PM
+Hi Guyss..
+I am Aathif Jameel PM

 Student of Artificial intelligence Department

 At Panimalar Engineering College - Poonamalle

-My firstt Internship in field of Machine Learning.
-This is something i have never done in my life (referring Projects) Excited to move Further in the field of AI & Ml and seek excellence.
+This is my first internship in Machine Learning.
+I'm excited because I've never worked on projects like these before.
+I'm eager to learn more about AI & ML and improve my skills.